a-watkin/calculator-freecodecamp/README.md

-# Starting point for pages using JS, jQuery, bootstrap and PHP
+# A Javascript calculator for FCC

+Uses:

+1. Javascript
+2. Bootstrap